hackerb9/vt340test/README.md

 time, but full-screen applications can have problems.
-For example, a text editor that has the text cursor typing at the top of the screen, but is also updating a status line at the bottom that shows the current column and row would jitter up and down rapidly on each keystroke.
+For example, a text editor that has the text cursor typing at the top of the screen, but is also updating a status line at the bottom that shows the current column would jitter up and down rapidly on each keystroke.
+One workaround is to use `stty` to tell host programs to use a small screen area, e.g., `stty rows 12`.

 ### Printer port == another keyboard!